-Our patent portfolio consists of patents and patent applications, including the following U.S. patents and patent applications as of December 31, 2022:
+Our patent portfolio consists of patents and patent applications, including the following U.S. patents and patent applications as of December 31, 2023:

-- U.S. Patents 8,334,281 and 11,020,361 -Nasal Formulations of Metoclopramide.
-These patents are expected to expire no earlier than December 22, 2029 and have four pending Continuation applications (U.S. Non-Provisional Patent Application No. 17/100,664 (allowed by USPTO November 28, 2022); 17/366,818; 17/366,829; and 17/366,839). - U.S. Non-Provisional Patent Application No. 17/381,464 Treatment of Symptoms Associated with Female Gastroparesis.
-If granted, this patent is not expected to expire earlier than 2032. - U.S. Patent 11,517,545 Treatment of Moderate and Severe Gastroparesis.
-This patent is expected to expire no earlier than 2038 and have one pending Continuation application (U.S. Non-Provisional Patent Application No. 18/047,364). - U.S. Non-Provisional Patent Application No. 16/646,527 Methods of Intranasal Metoclopramide Dosing.
-If granted, this patent is not expected to expire earlier than 2038.
+- U.S. Patents 8,334,281; 11,020,361, 11,628,150, and 11,813,231 Nasal Formulations of Metoclopramide.
+These patents are expected to expire no earlier than 2030, 2029, 2029, and 2029, respectively, and claim common priority with two pending US continuation applications (17/366,818 and 17/366,839), each of which, if granted, would be expected to expire no earlier than 2029.
+These four patents are listed in the FDA's list of Approved Drug Products with Therapeutic Equivalence Evaluations, commonly referred to as the Orange Book. - U.S. Non-Provisional Patent Application No. 17/381,464 Treatment of Symptoms Associated with Female Gastroparesis.
+If granted, this patent would be expected to expire no earlier than 2032. - U.S. Patent 11,517,545 Treatment of Moderate and Severe Gastroparesis.
+This patent is expected to expire no earlier than 2038 and claims common priority with pending US continuation application 18/047,364 which, if granted, would be expected to expire no earlier than 2037.

 We have also been granted European and Canadian patents for pharmaceutical compositions comprising metoclopramide.
 These patents are expected to expire no earlier than 2029.
 We have also been granted European, Japanese, Russian and Mexican patents for the use of intranasal metoclopramide for treating diabetic gastroparesis in human females.
 These patents are expected to expire no earlier than 2032.
-Additional patent applications have been filed in the United States and abroad related to more recent clinical trial findings.
+Two additional PTC patent applications have been filed related to more recent clinical trial findings; if granted, these would be expected to expire no earlier than 2043.